 (ATTN: ADDS more details in paras 4-6)

-The number of critically ill patients came to 401, down by 26 from a day earlier, the KDCA said.
+The number of critically ill patients came to 150, same as the previous day, the KDCA said.

 The country is set to lower the national crisis level for COVID-19 to "alert" from "serious" in June and remove most antivirus measures after the World Health Organization declared the end of the COVID-19 global health emergency.

 (LEAD) S. Korea's Coast Guard apprehends 22 Chinese after illegal entry attempt

 (Asiad) S. Korea blank China to reach men's football semifinals